MomenMushtaha/v0-Collaborative-Canvas/CONFLICT_RESOLUTION.md

 T4: User B receives User A's update → object at (150, 100)
 \`\`\`

 **Resolution**: Last broadcast wins.
-If User B's broadcast arrives last at the server, all users converge to (100, 150).
+Because each update increments a Lamport version, out-of-order messages are ignored and all users converge to (100, 150) without flicker.

-**User Experience**: Brief flicker as object position updates, then stabilizes.
+**User Experience**: Zero visible jitter — stale updates are discarded before hitting the render loop.

 ### Scenario 2: Delete vs. Edit
 **Setup**: User A deletes an object while User B edits it